w3kp/tiktok-downloader/README.md

 This bash script allows you to download TikTok videos both one by one and in batch mode.
 It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading, which is the only external dependency.
 If downloading fails, check if [yt-dlp](https://github.com/yt-dlp/yt-dlp) is installed and up-to-date.

-The script is confirmed working on macOS[^1], but it should run on all plattforms with bash and yt-dlp installed.
+The script is confirmed working on macOS[^1], but it should run on all platforms with bash and yt-dlp installed.

 ## Features

 - "single mode": Enter a TikTok video URL and download it to the chosen directory.
 - "batch mode": Paste all video URLs you want to download inside a txt file (one video per line) and tell the script the path to that txt file.
 (Depending on the OS and other circumstances it may be a good idea to end the text file with an empty line to make sure the last URL gets read successfully.
-- Either way, the downloaded videos will be named as `<user name>_<video id>.mp4`, which is way more clean than yt-dlp's standard output pattern.
+- Either way, the downloaded videos will be named as `<user name>_<video id>.mp4`, which is way cleaner than yt-dlp's standard output pattern.
-- If you always want to downlaod the videos to the same directory, you can point the variable `default_folder` to it and the script will suggest that folder every time you launch it and all you need to do is to confirm with Enter.
+- If you always want to download the videos to the same directory, you can point the variable `default_folder` to it and the script will suggest that folder every time you launch it and all you need to do is to confirm with the enter key.

 ## Installation

 Windows users need to use Cygwin or WSL to run bash scripts.
 Most Linux distributions and macOS[^1] should have bash already installed.

-Simply downloaded `tiktok-downloader.sh` from the files above.
-Like all bash scripts, the file has to be marked as exectuable.
+Simply download [tiktok-downloader.sh](https://raw.githubusercontent.com/anga83/tiktok-downloader/main/tiktok-downloader.sh) from the files above and save it in a convenient place.
+Like all bash scripts, the file has to be marked as executable.
 To do this, open a terminal window and paste `chmod +x /path/to/tiktok-downloader.sh`.
 Once that is done, you can double-click it to run.

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).